Sims powers Georgia Tech past fumble-prone Louisville, 46-27

-ATLANTA (AP) — Jeff Sims threw a go-ahead 19-yard scoring pass to Jahmyr Gibbs midway through the fourth quarter and Georgia Tech rallied from a two-touchdown deficit to beat Louisville 46-27 on Friday night.
+Jeff Sims threw a go-ahead 19-yard scoring pass to Jahmyr Gibbs midway through the fourth quarter and Georgia Tech rallied from a two-touchdown deficit to beat Louisville 46-27 on Friday night.

-Louisville running backs lost three fumbles while Georgia Tech did not commit a turnover.
+On a rainy night, Louisville running backs lost three fumbles while Georgia Tech did not commit a turnover.
+Collins looked back to preseason practices when he had his offense work in the rain.

+“Even though we have a great indoor facility, we intentionally in the season when we experienced rain we would make the offense go out and practice in the rain,” Collins said.

 Georgia Tech (2-2, 2-1 Atlantic Coast Conference) snapped a two-game losing streak.
 Sims, a freshman, passed for 249 yards with two touchdowns, including a 34-yard scoring pass to Malachi Carter to extend the lead with less than three minutes remaining.
 Dontae Smith added a 12-yard scoring run in the final minute.